woohoolabs/zen/README.md

 ### Scopes

-Zen is able control the lifetime of your container entries via the notion of scopes.
+Zen is able to control the lifetime of your container entries via the notion of scopes.
 By default, all entries retrieved from the container have `Singleton` scope, meaning that they are only instantiated at the first retrieval, and the same instance will be returned on the subsequent fetches. `Singleton` scope works well for stateless objects.